eclipse-pass/main/docs/roadmap.md

 * Automating the release process
 * Access control for REST API
 * Dependency updates - update project dependencies and introduce automated convergence checks
+* New file service (with support for both local and S3 storage)
+* Replacement of all Golang web services.
+* Remove mocking of the REST API from the user interface

 ## 1.0.0
 This release aims to be a fully functional system.